Misty Smoky Mountains forest, prime black bear habitat in the national park

 Your Wildlife Adventure Base Camp

-Stay in one of our cabins just 15 minutes from Roaring Fork, a prime bear viewing area.
-Wake up early and be the first on the road!
+Stay in one of our 5 cabins just 15 minutes from Roaring Fork, a prime bear viewing area.
+Wake up at first light and be among the first cars on the road.

 Check Cabin Availability